Latex Allergies in the Workplace

 Latex exists in many everyday objects, such as balloons, rubber toys, rubber bands, and adhesives, for example.
 Anyone could have a reaction to such an object while in the workplace.
 However, healthcare workers and rubber industry workers are at greater risk because of their high rates of exposure.
 Latex is part of many healthcare supplies.
 4 to 17% of healthcare workers experience latex sensitivity, and about 10% of industrial rubber workers do as well.
 It is important to note that type 4 latex allergy can progress to the life-threatening type 1 after continued exposure.

-If you have experienced a workplace injury involving a latex allergy, the Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, can help.
+If you have experienced a workplace injury involving a latex allergy, the Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, can help.
 Call us today at 919- 851-3311 to speak with an experienced and dedicated attorney about your situation.